PARROT-reports/PARROT-v0/README.md

 ## Contributing

 1) Write fictional radiology reports in your own language.
 Any modalities are welcome (US, CT, MRI, X-rays...), positive or negative, rare or frequent pathologies
-2) Translate the reports in English and annotate them for ICD-10 (https://www.icd10data.com/ICD10CM/Codes).
-See <li><a href="#ICD-10">About ICD-10 codes</a></li> for more info
+2) Translate the reports in English and annotate them for ICD-10 (https://www.icd10data.com/ICD10CM/Codes)
-4) Save the file in any format (.txt, .docx, .rtf, .csv, .xslx)
+3) Save the file in any text or calc format (.txt, .docx, .rtf, .csv, .ods, .xslx)
-5) Send them to contributeparrot@gmail.com in an email containing information basic about the writer(s): name, institution, position
+4) Send them to contributeparrot@gmail.com in an email containing information basic about the writer(s): name, institution, position
-6) Once your reports are checked, you will recieve an email inviting you to sign the agreement for sharing
+5) Once your reports are checked, you will recieve an email inviting you to sign the agreement for sharing

 You can send us any number of reports, in any number of batches.